Mon pays / My country camera winner Michael Winsor

-As a pilot project CAPA Atlantic Zone (AZ) will conduct a competition.
+As a pilot project CAPA Prairie Zone (PZ) will conduct a competition.
 The submitted images will be judged by 3 CAPA Certified Judges.
 Here is the description of it.

-Who is eligible: CAPA Individual/Family Members in the AZ and All current members of the CAPA Club Members in the AZ
+Who is eligible: CAPA Individual/Family Members in the PZ and All current members of the CAPA Club Members in the PZ

 Closing Date: April 20, 2020

-Submission: 1 or 2 images per member sent to firstname.lastname@example.org with the title of your email as “CAPA Atlantic Competition Submission”.
+Submission: 1 or 2 images per member sent to Prairie firstname.lastname@example.org with the title of your email as “CAPA Prairie Competition Submission”.
 Please be advised that the image (s) you send must be in the size described in the Image Specifications below.